os-migrate/os-migrate/docs/src/user/troubleshooting.rst

    data files.
 This option should be used with caution, but it may prove useful in special scenarios, e.g. if external causes prevent re-exporting the data.

+- ``AnsibleCensoringStringIssue: workloads.yml setup task altering
+  log_file path during preliminary import workload steps.
+(As a result susequent import tasks are failing due to non-existent path error.)``

+  OS Migrate uses OpenStack modules to build their argument spec by using a function in OpenStack module utils.
+When project names are marked as ``no_log`` it causes values to be censored in the response.
+This is seen here in the import workloads setup task  where ``/home/project_name/workloads/import_workloads.yml`` becomes ``/home/******/workloads/import_workloads.yml``.

+  OS Migrate cannot specify that only the password in the credentials dictionary should be treated as a secret, instead the whole credentials dictionary is marked as a secret.

+  A workaround to this is to sanitize the project name with something in a pre-migration playbook that sets up storage directories for OS Migrate variables or data.
+This can prove beneficial in the event of users running into censored string issues relating to ansible.